-The Bourbon Trail, Route 66 and The Western States
+The Western States PLUS The Bourbon Trail, Route 66 and The Florida Keys

-Our third “Long Way Home” trip had us covering some 28,000 miles across 22 states, including our 48th of the Lower 48, The Bourbon Trail, all of Route 66 and the Western States
+Our third “Long Way Home” trip had us covering some 28,000 miles across 22 states, including our 48th of the Lower 48, the Western States, The Bourbon Trail, all of Route 66 and the Florida Keys

 Our 2023 trip was epic, and we have now visited all “lower 48 states,” but it also threw us a few curveballs that required us to be flexible and creative, changing our planned itinerary several times.